Brexit drove Tesla to pick Berlin over Britain for new factory - report

 Britain's vote to leave the European Union has hurt foreign investment because the country's future trading relationship with the EU is still not clear, more than three years after the referendum.

-Major carmakers such as Nissan 7201.T have said a disorderly departure from the bloc, where companies face tariffs after leaving the EU without a transition deal, would be unsustainable and put its entire business model in jeopardy.
+Major carmakers such as Nissan 7201.T have said a disorderly departure from the bloc, where companies face tariffs after leaving the EU without a transition deal, would be unsustainable and jeopardise its entire business model.

-Britain's department for business declined to comment on the report about Tesla.
+Britain's business minister Andrea Leadsom said the government was aware that the uncertainty over Brexit is causing investment to be put hold and that is why the upcoming election is needed.

+"We need a Conservative government to get Brexit done with a deal and end the uncertainty," she said.

 INSIGHT-Stung by Asian dominance, Germany pours cash into EV battery ventures